google/eddystone/configuration-service/README.md

 <td>Return Codes</td>
 <td>Write Not Permitted: on any write attempt.
 <br><br>
-Read Not Permitted: for any attempt to read or write while the beacon is locked.</td>
+Read Not Permitted: for any attempt to read while the beacon is locked.</td>
 </tr>
 </table>